magland/fftw_load_test/README.md

 A possible explanation is that fftw does fancy optimization for single process execution and somehow does not consider the multiple independent processes scenario.

 Or maybe this only happens on my computer(s)?
-Tested on my desktop and my server.
-Next I'll try on my laptop.
+I tested on my desktop and my server.

+Then I tested on my laptop, and the multiple simultaneous processes caused fftw_exec to crash.
+Maybe I'm doing something wrong, but if so, I'd like to know what.